Best Brokers for Beginners (UK, 2026)

 Methodology & Disclosure

-- Rankings are based on FCA regulation, usability, pricing transparency, and platform design.
+- Rankings are based on FCA regulation, usability, pricing clarity, minimum deposit accessibility, and platform design suitability for new users.

 - This is not financial advice.